mindis/multimap/docs/overview.md

 * Defragmentation.
 All blocks which belong to the same list are written sequentially to disk which improves locality and leads to better read performance.
 * Garbage collection.
 Values that are marked as deleted won't be copied which reduces the size of the new map and also improves locality.

-In addition, some optional changes can be applied:
+In addition, some optional settings can be applied:

 * New block size.
 Changing the block size could be necessary to tweak the memory footprint.
 * List sorting.
 All lists can be sorted applying a user-defined compare function.
 This option is only available when using the [C++](cppreference) and [Java API](javareference) directly.